ekalosak/nx3d/docs/index.rst

 So why another one?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because there's the potential for richer visualization - one where your graph data can be visualized in interactive
-layers.
-Because getting started should be a one-liner: .
-Because data should
-be fun.
+Because none of the alternatives are built on a 3D game engine.
+This design choice provides ``nx3d`` with an
+embarassment of flexibility.

 Hello world, start here
 ------------------------------------
 Install with ``pip install nx3d``.
 Check your installation with ``python -m nx3d autolabel``.
-Use in your code like ``nx3d.plot(nx.random_lobster(100,.9,.9))``.
+Use in your code like ``nx3d.plot(nx.tetrahedral_graph())``.
-See the :doc:`examples` page and the :doc:`usage` next.
+See the :doc:`usage` and :doc:`examples` pages next.

-Limitations
+Known limitations
 ------------------------------------
-The major known limitations are listed below.

 large graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Currently, this project will start to clip (non-smooth 3d visuals) when the graph has >250 nodes on my 5yr old macbook.
+Graphs with more than 500 nodes may degrade the frame-rate on older computers.
+Try ``nx3d.plot(nx.random_lobster(100,.9,.9))`` to get a sense of how performance scales on your system.

 render attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``nx3d`` doesn't have all the same controls that Matplotlib does.
-While you can set size, label, color, and position -
+``nx3d`` doesn't have all the same controls that Matplotlib does (yet).
+While you can set size, label, color, and
-some attributes like marker kind aren't yet available.
-See `this
+position - some attributes like marker kind aren't yet available.
+See
-milestone<https://github.com/ekalosak/nx3d/milestone/3`_ for progress on these features.
+`this milestone <https://github.com/ekalosak/nx3d/milestone/3/>`_ for progress on these features.

 threading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~